Foster Preservation Society

 Citizen of the Year Award - 2008

 Fred Mikkelsen was named the "Citizen of the Year" for 2008 by the Foster Preservation Society.
 Fred was the blacksmith at the Winsor Blacksmith shop presenting demonstrations of this old craft to shop visitors as well as working to maintain this small museum.
-Fred lives in Scituate but has been a faithful and enthusiastic supporter of the Preservation Society.

 Community Service Award - 2007